pabloferg/dialogflow-flights/README.md

 First, make sure you understand the basics of Dialogflow: you can start [here](https://cloud.google.com/dialogflow/docs/).

 Make sure you enable Webhook calls for the Intent.
+In this example we create two follow-up intentes directly from Dialogflow console (not fulfullment) that simulate the User asking *'Hey, email me this info'* or *'Please book me in this flight'*.

 Find some screenshots in the [appendix](#appendix-2:-Dialogflow-screenshots)